euroscipy/euroscipy_proceedings/papers/andrew_leonard/leonard.rst

 mechanisms which heat the corona - considered one of the major unanswered questions in astronomy.
-On a more practical level, with our society's growing reliance on space-based technology, we are increasingly prone to the effects of geoeffective solar phenomena such as flares and Coronal Mass Ejections (CMEs).
+On a more practical level, with our society's growing reliance on space-based technology, we are increasingly prone to the effects of geo-effective solar phenomena such as flares and Coronal Mass Ejections (CMEs).
 These can damage the electronic infrastructure which plays an essential role in our modern society.
 In order to be able to predict these phenomena, we must first understand their formation and development.
 The